m2a2/bash_history_backup/README.md

 # bash_history_backup

-A Script (and a configuration change to .bashrc) to update the format of the history (to include date and time) and backup the history content to a file.
+A Script to backup the history content to a file.

 Table of Contents
 =================